PostgresApp/PostgresApp/README.md

 Older versions required a different set of packages for building the docs, please see the specific versions of the documentation page https://www.postgresql.org/docs/current/docguide-toolsets.html for details.

-It may also be possible to install those using homebrew, but I'm not sure if they have all the required packages.
+It is also possible to install those using homebrew, at least for PostgreSQL 14 and later:

+    brew install automake, cmake, docbook-xsl, fop, libtool, pkg-config

 ## Under the Hood

 Postgres.app bundles the PostgreSQL binaries inside the application package.
 When you first start Postgres.app, here's what it does:

-- Initialise a database cluster: `initdb -D DATA_DIRECTORY -EUTF-8 --locale=XX_XX.UTF-8`
+- Initialise a database cluster: `initdb -D DATA_DIRECTORY -U postgres --encoding=UTF-8 --locale=en_US.UTF-8`.
+Starting with PostgreSQL 15 additionally: `--locale-provider=icu --icu-locale=en-US --data-checksums`
-- Start the server: `pg_ctl start -D DATA_DIRECTORY -w -l DATA_DIRECTORY/postgres-server.log`
+- Start the server: `pg_ctl start -D DATA_DIRECTORY --wait --log=DATA_DIRECTORY/postgres-server.log --options="-p PORT"`
+- Create a superuser: `createuser -U postgres -p PORT --superuser USERNAME`
 - Create a user database: `createdb USERNAME`

 On subsequent app launches, Postgres.app only starts the server.

-The default `DATA_DIRECTORY` is `/Users/USERNAME/Library/Application Support/Postgres/var-9.X`
+The default `DATA_DIRECTORY` is `/Users/USERNAME/Library/Application Support/Postgres/var-xx`

 Note that Postgres.app runs the server as your user, unlike other installations which might create a separate system user named `postgres`.

-When you quit Postgres.app, it stops the server using the following command:
+When you stop a server the following command is performed.
+The same happens for all running servers if quit Postgres.app using the menubar icon:

-- `pg_ctl stop -w -D DATA_DIRECTORY`
+- `pg_ctl stop --mode=fast --wait -D DATA_DIRECTORY`

 ## Command Line Utilities